micahmelling/auto-shap/README.md

 Since we are extracting only the SHAP values for the base estimator, we will miss some detail since we are not using the full calibrator pair.
 Therefore, while these SHAP values will still be instructive, they will not be perfectly precise.
-For more precision, we would need to use the Kernel Explainer.
-The main benefit of the approach in this function is computational as the Kernel Explainer can be quite slow.
+For more precision, we would need to use the KernelExplainer.
+The main benefit of averaging the results of the base estimators is computational as the KernelExplainer can be quite slow.

 ## Other Potentially Useful Functionality
 The generate_shap_values function relies on a few underlying functions that can